Home/On-call

 2. Healthy organizations are ones where the support load is evenly distributed.
 That means everyone is pulling together, rather than throwing problems over the fence.

-Consider when to escalate #
+Knowing when to escalate

 The other half of this is just as important: on-callers must know who to escalate to (and how) when they need to pull someone else in.